😩 Struggling to sleep? ShutEye® might be the answer! 👍

 2. Increased risk of sleep deprivation: Polyphasic sleep schedules can result in sleep deprivation and fatigue, negatively impacting your overall health and well-being.

-3. Limited scientific evidence: There’s currently limited scientific evidence to support the effectiveness and long-term effects of polyphasic sleep patterns.
-It’s best to prioritize maintaining a regular sleep schedule whenever possible.
+3. Limited scientific evidence: Currently, there’s a lack of scientific evidence to support the benefits of polyphasic sleep over monophasic sleep patterns or biphasic sleep patterns.
+It’s best to stick to a regular sleep schedule as much as possible.

 Factors to Consider Before Trying Polyphasic Sleep